Vyral/base-template/_posts/2023-11-01-35-tips-to-furnish-your-new-home-for-less.md

 * **Reupholster instead of buying new.** If you have a tired-looking sofa or chair that’s still comfortable and stable, think about getting it reupholstered in new fabric instead of replacing it.
 * **Get handy.** Building furniture is certainly not for everyone, but with some basic tools and help from the internet, you may find that simple items like headboards are well within your grasp.
 You might also be able to repair pieces you already have and avoid shopping altogether.&nbsp;

 Do-it-yourself projects can be fun, but they aren’t for everyone.
-If you’d like some professional help, reach out for a list of our recommended service providers.
+If you’d like some professional help, reach out for a list of our recommended service providers.<br>

 **WE’RE HERE TO HELP**

 We know budgeting for a new home can be overwhelming, and we want to make the process easier for you.
 If you’re considering a home purchase, we can advise you on a realistic budget and help you review your options.
 We can also offer insights on other financial considerations and programs and incentives that can help make homeownership more attainable.
-Reach out for a free consultation.&nbsp;
+Reach out for a free consultation.&nbsp;<br><br>

 *The above references an opinion and is for informational purposes only.&nbsp; It is not intended to be financial, legal, or tax advice.
-Consult the appropriate professionals for advice regarding your individual needs.*
+Consult the appropriate professionals for advice regarding your individual needs.*<br>

 Sources:&nbsp;